 Johnson to play pro basketball in Germany

-by John Henson Harlan County Sports.com
+John Henson Harlan County Sports.com

 Former Cumberland star heading to Germany for pro basketball career